leoemaxie/alx-system_engineering-devops/README.md

 * Networking Basics #0: Networking Part 1.
 A theoretical introduction to Networking.
 This is housed in [0x07-networking_basics](/0x07-networking_basics) directory.

 * Networking Basics #1: Networking Part 2.
 An hands-on practical introduction to Networking using commandline tools and programs in Linux.
 This is housed in [0x08-networking_basics_2](/0x08-networking_basics_2) directory.

+* SSH: Authentication and remote login into remote servers and computers using Secure Shell (SSH).
+This is housed in [0x0B-ssh](/0x0B-ssh) directory.